samplemaker/freefem_matlab_octave_plot/README.md

 A mesh consists of three main parts:

-1. the points or mesh node coordinates
+1. the points or mesh node coordinates including labels
 2. list of triangles or tetrahedra defining the mesh-elements
 3. list of boundary elements